WPDevHQ/actions/readme.txt

 Requires at least: 4.0
 Tested up to: 4.4.1
-Stable tag: 1.0.1
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called Actions.
+A parent theme called Actions.
 Copyright (C) 2016 WPDevHQ http://www.wpdevhq.com/

 == Description ==

 Hi.
-I'm a starter theme called Actions.
-I'm a theme meant to be used as a Parent Theme for rapid development - so don't hack me please.
+I'm a parent theme called Actions.
+I'm a theme meant to be used as a Parent for rapid development - so don't hack me please.
 Instead extend me by hooking in to my actions via a child theme and/or a functionality plugin.

 == Installation ==